 What unites them is mechanism: they all train the muscle groups that lose tone during sleep and let the airway narrow.
 The published research that put this category on the map measured oropharyngeal protocols specifically.
 In a 2015 trial in Chest, adults with primary snoring who performed daily oropharyngeal exercises for three months saw a 36% reduction in snoring frequency and a 59% reduction in total snoring power versus controls (Ieto et al.).
 A randomized trial in moderate OSA reported significant AHI improvements after similar exercises (Guimaraes et al., Am J Respir Crit Care Med 2009).
 An app-delivered version reported comparable adherence and outcomes (Goswami et al., Sleep Breath 2019).

 Use this page as your starting point.
 If you want a routine focused on a specific muscle group or framing, the linked pages below get more specific (mouth-focused, throat-focused, clinical/ oropharyngeal, sleep-apnea adjacent).
-Either way, Airway Trainer packages the underlying drills into a progressive 6-week plan you can actually follow.
+Either way, Airway Trainer packages the underlying drills into a progressive 6-week plan you can actually follow — see the snoring exercise app pillar guide for the long-form walkthrough, or screen yourself first with the STOP-BANG sleep apnea calculator.

 *Airway Trainer is a wellness app.
 It does not diagnose or treat disease.
 Consult a healthcare provider for diagnosed sleep apnea or persistent symptoms.